MicrosoftDocs/entra-docs/docs/identity/authentication/fido2-compatibility.md

 | macOS            | Microsoft Intune Company Portal | &#x2705;       |
 | Android<sup>1</sup> | Authenticator or Company Portal | &#10060;    |

-<sup>1</sup>Native app support for FIDO2 on Android is in progress.
+<sup>1</sup>Native app support for FIDO2 on Android is in development.

 If a user has an authentication broker installed, they can choose to sign in with a security key when they access an application such as Outlook.
 They're redirected to sign in with FIDO2, and redirected back to Outlook as a signed in user after successful authentication.